1969–70 Philadelphia Flyers season: Records

 During the 1969–70 season, the Flyers set the NHL record for most ties in a season with 24.
 They also tied an NHL record for most home ties with 13.
 Their four consecutive ties at home from October 19 to October 30 set a team record.
 Their 17 wins on the season is the lowest total in franchise history while their six home wins on the season tied the mark set during the 1968–69 season.
 Goaltender Bernie Parent set franchise records for most losses (29, later tied by Antero Niittymaki during the 2006–07 season) and most ties (20).

+Milestones

 Transactions

 The Flyers were involved in the following transactions from May 5, 1969, the day after the deciding game of the 1969 Stanley Cup Finals, through May 10, 1970, the day of the deciding game of the 1970 Stanley Cup Finals.